dlt-hub/dlt/docs/website/docs/dlt-ecosystem/transformations/sql.md

-Typically you will use this type of transformation if you can create or update tables directly from existing tables without any need to insert data from your python environment.
+Typically you will use this type of transformation if you can create or update tables directly from existing tables without any need to insert data from your Python environment.

 The example below creates a new table `aggregated_sales` that contains the total and average sales for each category and region